 The use of bamboo flooring in yoga studios, like most else in yoga, is intentional.
 From a physical standpoint, bamboo flooring is durable, flexible, soft under foot (or head or hand or stomach depending on the pose) and withstands heat, moisture and humidity better than hardwood (hot yoga, anyone?).
-Cali Bamboo flooring in particular is also ultra-low VOC with no added urea formaldehyde, helping yogis to breathe a little easier while shavasana-ing.
+Cali Bamboo flooring in particular is also ultra-low VOC, helping yogis to breathe a little easier while shavasana-ing.
 The physical characteristics of bamboo alone make it a great option for yoga flooring.

 But what we found to be even more interesting is how bamboo flooring aligns with the philosophical aspects of the yoga lifestyle as well.
 Patanjali, an author who is attributed to numerous important Sanskrit works including The Yoga Sutras, outlined what are called the 8 limbs of yoga more than a millennium ago.